Are you the problem?

 Take one: You’re kicking off a new strategic project, so you call a meeting with your team.
 During the meeting, you’re asked a question that challenges your thinking.
 You’re caught off guard.
 More “why?” and “what if?” questions are fired your way.
 You gloss over it.
 You interject.
 Things are not headed exactly where you wanted them.
 You move on to the next item on the agenda.
 There is a lot to get through, now is not the time to be debating or brainstorming.
 There’s nothing more to be discussed, only actions to be taken, processes to follow and deadlines to be agreed.
 The project is delivered on time, but it didn’t move the dial.
 It didn’t excite you.
 It’s not necessarily something you’re proud of – it’s more of a tick off the list.
 Then it dawns on you: you are the problem.

 Take two: You’re kicking off a new strategic project, so you call a meeting with your team.
 During the meeting, you explain the problem the project needs to solve, you encourage questions and you ask your own.
 You facilitate discussion and debate, you explore new angles and new ideas with your team.
 You play out different scenarios as a group, you find new problems and new solutions.
 You nod, you listen, you smile – you are open to all that your team has to offer, and they know that.
-You come away from the meeting feeling energised and excited about the creative new ideas the meeting has facilitated, and so do your team.
+You come away from the meeting feeling energised and excited about the creative new ideas the meeting has facilitated, and so does your team.
 You feel collectively as though you are onto something special.
 This time, not only was the project delivered on time, but it moved the dial, it excited you.
 You’re proud of what you’ve collectively achieved.
 You realise why: because you are no longer the problem.

 Chances are, your initial reaction is to assume that you’re always the leader in the second take.
 You are the kind of leader that encourages questioning, who likes to be challenged, who makes time for debate, who wants their team to learn, to disrupt the status quo and who rewards curiosity.
 We are all like that, and all our bosses were always like that, right?